crcn/boo.js/README.md

 Boo.js is a library that runs a function when a user is inactive.
-It's used in Mojo.js to warm-up views asynchronously before they're used.

 Example: http://jsfiddle.net/G56uE/5/